masa16/pwrake/README.md

 ## Note for Gfarm

-* `gfwhere-pipe` script (included in Pwrake) is used for file-affinity scheduling.
+* Gfarm file-affinity scheduling is achieved by `gfwhere-pipe` script included in Pwrake.
-  This script requires Ruby/FFI (https://github.com/ffi/ffi).
-Install FFI by
+  This script access to `libgfarm.so.1` through Fiddle (a Ruby's standard module) since Pwrake v2.2.7.

-        gem install ffi
+  Please make accessible to `libgfarm.so.1` by setting environment variable `LD_LIBRARY_PATH`.

 ## Scheduling with Graph Partitioning